ICYMI: Interview with Valuentum's President Brian M. Nelson, CFA

 By Brian Nelson, CFA

-I hope each and every one of you had a wonderful holiday weekend with family and friends.
-This month, I was interviewed by Arne Magnus Lorentzen Ulland of the blog stockles.
+Recently, I was interviewed by Arne Magnus Lorentzen Ulland of the blog stockles.
 Arne is a dividend growth investor like many of you, and I sincerely hope you enjoy the interview he put together.
 I'm very grateful for his interest.
 His questions were fantastic.

 We discuss why and how I incorporate independence and integrity into the service at Valuentum.
 We go into detail regarding why Valuentum views stocks the way it does, and how Valuentum combines enterprise valuation and the information contained in prices in its stock-selection process.
 I discuss the pitfalls of certain valuation multiples, and explain how most all quantitative factor models must converge into enterprise valuation, the free cash flow to the firm process.

 In the interview, I touch on my warning in Value Trap if investors don't pay attention to intrinsic-value analysis.
 I also discuss the importance of fair value estimates relative to Wall Street's price targets, and why we at Valuentum view valuation as a range of fair value outcomes, not a point fair value estimate.
 I hit on the 5 things that every dividend investor should know and explain why capital preservation is still paramount, even in a dividend growth strategy.

 We discuss Valuentum's Dividend Cushion ratio and the best argument for owning dividend-paying stocks relative to the S&P 500 Index.
 I talk about how I believe that the theoretical underpinnings of index investing are fading, given the growing theoretical evidence that the average active investor can outperform, net of fees, and that active funds and ETFs are just 16% of the corporate equity market in total, any underperformance hardly supporting the idea of indexing.